 In total, I have included 35 demographic features for the microregion from which the customer is - age structure, percentage of the population in an urban area, income structure, number of immigrants.
 These features were obtained from the Brazilian statistical office.

 Geodemographic dimension in this study is relatively high dimensional.
 At the same time, one would expect that the information can be somehow compressed because lots of the variables represent very similar concepts (for example there are 20 variables encoding only age structure).
 Because of that, I have decided to process this part of the dataset using Principal Components Analysis.
-This can potentially bring some improvements in the process of Machine Learning modeling, as training the model on a smaller, compressed dataset is more resource-efficient and at the same time was shown to improve the modeling results in some cases (Howley et al. 2005).
+This can potentially bring some improvements in the process of Machine Learning modeling, as training the model on a smaller, compressed dataset is more resource-efficient and at the same time was shown to improve the modeling results in some cases (Howley et al., 2005).

 One decision regarding PCA transformation is whether to use a standard version or the one with rotated loadings (Corner 2009).
 The trade-off between these two methods is that the rotated loadings version allows for an interpretation of the loadings but is less optimal in a sense that the variance along each loading is not maximized.
 I have decided that a standard one would be more suitable in the case of this study because the explainability of the input variables to the model is not as important as correctly representing the features in lower-dimensional space and thus preserving as much valuable information as possible for the modeling phase.